 If you are wondering about this, it’s not entirely true.
 I have seen this program sitting in the background, and doing nothing.
 At times, I have seen it consuming 30% CPU usage.
 If you have seen it taking high CPU portion, the chances are that it is scanning your files in the background.
 This is to make sure of a potential virus or malware.

 You will notice these types of surge happens at certain events.
 When your PC boots, software installation is in progress, when you download the file from the internet or check your emails in Outlook with attachments.

 The best part of this Antimalware Service Executable or Windows Defender is that it only does background scans when your PC is sitting idle.
 This makes sure that your PC is not slow when you are working, and running scans in the idle stage give the program advantage of using more CPU resources.

 We do not recommend that all.
 The biggest reason that goes into our support is that it works along with a third-party antivirus solution.
 This gives you enough reason not to disable Windows Defender.

 Windows Defender disables it automatically when you install a third-party antivirus.

 There are many more reasons.
 Windows Defender is the last protection you have got when it comes to ransomware which can lock down your files.
 Microsoft has implemented this feature with OneDrive to make sure your files are safe and can be recovered back.

-Like I said, Windows Defender works along with other antivirus solution.
+As I said, Windows Defender works along with other antivirus solutions.
 Even though it disables itself, from time to time, it will scan your PC.
-It will figure out risks which could have been missed by your primary antivirus solution.
+It will figure out risks that could have been missed by your primary antivirus solution.